Four sentenced to death over 2013 assassination of Tunisian politician Chokri Belaid

 He was one of the most vocal critics of Ennahda, the ruling party at the time.

+His assassination prompted mass protests and eventually lead to the resignation of Prime Minister Hamadi Jebali, who was one of Ennahda's leaders.

-Since the assassination 11 years ago, investigations have stalled.
-Uncovering the motives and the masterminds behind the operation has been difficult due to a number of reasons, including the country's politically charged environment and security situation due to terrorist attacks and activities by ISIS affiliates in North Africa.
+Investigations into the assassination had stalled due to difficulties including Tunisia's politically charged environment and security situation, following terrorist attacks and activities by ISIS and Al Qaeda affiliates.
+One of these groups, the Salafist group Ansar Al Sharia, claimed responsibility for Mr Belaid's assassination.

-Throughout the years, Ennahda has faced several allegations, including that it was complicit in the assassination of political opponents by an alleged “secret apparatus” within state security institutions.
+Throughout the years, Ennahda has faced allegations that it was complicit in the assassination of political opponents by an alleged “secret apparatus” within state security institutions.

-The allegations were namely made by Mr Belaid, Mohamed Brahmi, another politician assassinated in July of the same year, and the Defence Committee, which was formed by the families of the assassinated politicians.
+The allegations were mainly made the defence committee for Mr Belaid and Mohamed Brahmi - another politician assassinated in July of the same year - which was formed by the families of the two men.

 Ennahda also faced allegations of undermining the independence of the judiciary and being the primary force behind the stall in investigations into Mr Belaid's death.

-Mr Belaid's assassination coincided with a rise of religious extremism and terrorism attacks in Tunisia.
+Mr Belaid's assassination coincided with a rise in religious extremism and terrorist attacks in Tunisia.

-Many Tunisians have accused Ennahda of being indirectly involved by encouraging the rhetoric some of its followers stood by at that time.
+Many Tunisians have accused Ennahda of being indirectly involved by encouraging the rhetoric of some of its followers at that time.

 The party has repeatedly dismissed the claims, describing them as defamation and attempts to discredit its rule.